-Naturalized U.S. citizens sometimes, most likely when petitioning for family members to join them in the United States, find themselves filling out forms from U.S. Citizenship and Immigration Services (USCIS) that ask for their naturalization certificate number and date and place of issuance.
-If you're not sure where to look, or whether you've found the right number, keep reading.
+Naturalized U.S. citizens sometimes, most often when petitioning for family members to join them as immigrants in the United States, find themselves filling out forms from U.S. Citizenship and Immigration Services (USCIS) that ask for their naturalization certificate number and date and place of issuance.
+If you're not sure where to look for these bits of information, or whether you've found the right number, keep reading.

 First, let's make sure you are indeed a naturalized U.S. citizen, and therefore have such a certificate.
 A naturalized citizen is one who was neither born a U.S. citizen nor granted the status by "acquisition" or "derivation" from U.S. citizen parents, but instead became a U.S. citizen after submitting an application on Form N-400 and taking an exam.

-For place of issuance of newer certificates, use the city and state where your oath ceremony took place, which is located lower down on the certificate.
-Don't use the city and state of the USCIS field office where your application was filed (which also appears on the certificate), or your residence at the time you got citizenship.
+For "place of issuance" of newer certificates, you'd look for the city and state where your oath ceremony took place, which is located lower down on the certificate.
+Don't use the city and state of the USCIS field office where your N-400 application was filed (which information also appears on the certificate), or of your residence at the time you got citizenship.

 Older certificates show the location of the court that admitted you as a citizen.
-Use that location, rather than your city and state of residence at the time.
+If that's what you have, use that location, rather than your city and state of residence at the time.

 On newer certificates, the date of issuance is stamped or written right after the place of issuance.
 This will be the date of your oath ceremony, not the date your application for citizenship was approved or the date of your citizenship interview.